Bullet in the Head: Plot

-Ben, Paul, and Frank are captured by the Vietcong and taken to a concentration camp.
+Ben, Paul, and Frank are captured by the Vietcong and taken to a prisoner-of-war camp.
 The Vietcong take the gold, and find intelligence documents in the box that Leong was going to sell to the North Vietnamese.
 The three friends are brutally interrogated, and Paul claims to work for the CIA to save the others.
 Frank is forced to kill other prisoners, which distresses him, but Ben asks to join in.
 When he is told to kill Frank he turns on their captors and they escape, aided by the arrival of a squad of Americans led by Luke.
 Paul escapes from the Vietcong as well and takes the gold into a field.
 Frank, who is wounded, follows him and begs for help.
 They hide from the Vietcong and Paul urges Frank to be quiet, but he continues to scream in pain and fear, and Paul finally shoots him in the back of the head to silence him.
 Luke rushes to Frank's side, finding him still alive, and loads him into a helicopter.

 Ben chases Paul, who finds his way to a peaceful river village and steals a boat, massacring the villagers in the process.
 Ben witnesses this, and when he tries to save a child Paul shoots them both and escapes.
 Ben is saved by some monks, and eventually makes his way back to Saigon, where a badly disfigured Luke tells him that Frank is still alive, but that his head injury has changed him; he is now addicted to heroin and works as a contract killer.
 Luke takes Ben to see him, and after a brief altercation, Ben shoots Frank to put him out of his misery.

-Ben travels back to Hong Kong and is reunited with Jane, who has given birth to a child.
+Three years later, Ben travels back to Hong Kong and is reunited with Jane, who has given birth to a child.
 Meanwhile, Paul has become a successful businessman.
 Ben confronts him over his actions, showing him Frank's skull and blaming him for what happened to him.
 Paul is indifferent and kicks Ben out.
 Later, Ben attacks Paul on the street and they engage in a car chase.
 They find themselves on the pier where they played together as children.
-They crash their cars, and continue to fight: Paul is ultimately killed, and Ben limps away from the scene.
+They crash their cars, and continue to fight.
+Paul finds Frank's skull in the wreckage and goes insane, hallucinating that Frank is talking to him.
+A tearful Ben puts Paul out of his misery, and limps away from the scene.